-Living in Baton Rouge, Louisiana – Introduction
+Living in Baton Rouge, Louisiana – Cost, Jobs & Lifestyle Guide

 Thinking about moving to Baton Rouge?
 Here’s what you need to know before making the decision.
 Located along the Mississippi River, Baton Rouge is the capital city of Louisiana and an important political, industrial, and educational hub.